obokhove/EagreEUEID20202023/kokitestinglpf/readme.md

 ## Linear potential flow without VP

+30-12: mixed variables stuff including their bc's completely incomprehensible; why is there no clear instruction page?

 25/26-12: Quite bizarre that code does not work; in essence, it does the same and is set up similarly as 3D_tank.py at

  https://github.com/EAGRE-water-wave-impact-modelling/3D-wave-tank-JCP2022